ryan-hill83/Chiro-Delivered/README.md

 ### Front End ###

-The front end of this project was built with React, Redux, Bootstrap, Material-UI, JSX and HTML.
+The front end of this project was built with React, Redux, Bootstrap, Material-UI, JSX, HTML and CSS.

 ### Back End ###